David Maplethorpe, Executive Chef

 Rex Restaurant, Billings, Montana

-Though his training and experience have taken him all over the country, David Maplethorpe returned to Billings for good five years ago, resuming his position as Executive Chef at viagra uk.
+Though his training and experience have taken him all over the country, David Maplethorpe returned to Billings for good five years ago, resuming his position as Executive Chef at canadian pharmacy viagra with prescription.
 In February 2008, The Rex Restaurant Bar & Grill was given the “2007 National Beef Backer Award for Innovator of the Year” by the National Cattleman’s Beef Association.
 This coveted award recognizes the efforts of owner Gene Burgad, David and the highly professional team at The Rex Restaurant.

 Gonzaga University, Seattle, Washington